gitter-badger/hibbitts-design-org/pages/blog/2015-11-26-standard-vs-flipped-LMS/post.md

         - Traditional LMS
 ---

 Recently the question of how does traditional LMS usage compare to a flipped LMS approach has come up.
-Here are my initial thoughts so far, based on my experiences with several different LMS implementations and using the [Grav CMS](http://www.getgrav.org) with a flipped-LMS approach:
+Here are my initial thoughts so far, based on my experiences with several different LMS implementations and using [Grav CMS](http://www.getgrav.org) in a flipped-LMS approach:

 |Traditional LMS Usage &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Flipped-LMS Approach |
 |:------------- |:-------------